-By Phoenix of Ashland ~ The second moon of Winter enters our sky Jan.
-9 – Feb.
+By Phoenix of Elder Mountain ~ The second moon of Winter enters our sky Jan 9 – Feb.
 7, 2016 and we welcome her to dine at our table.
 Midwinter moons are dressed with a whisper as silence and snow become one.
 Breathe out her song of thankful prayer to your Ancestors this moon and listen as they return their blessings.
 She is the darkest and deepest healing of our soul.

 Capricorn Moon’s are very family oriented and very personal, as it rules the fullness of the three winter moons.
 It’s opposition is Cancer, a very community oriented energy, because it falls in the fullness of summer and growth.
 I received my first signs and symbols for this moon cycle already, the first was a rabbit in my daughters yard at dusk, who looked in my eyes, and even with the dogs running about, they didn’t even see her as she was very still.
 Rabbits symbolizes Cancer (the moon) and her fertility.